enterprise-application-integration/eai-saentis/README.md

 5. The order sum it then subtracted from the clients credit card.
 6. The next step of updating the inventory is done by reading the order amount and updating it in the product table of the database.
 7. Lastly, the order shipment requires the generation of a tracking number which is then sent in an email to the customer, confirming the shipping of the order.

 ## Implementation
+We designed the process as a choreography.
+Meaning that the sub-processes would we link among each other and not be delegated by a central brain.
+We chose to implement it this way because the order of the process steps was not going to change throughout this project.
+Additionally implementing a process as a choreography brings the drawback of it being difficult to manage and maintain, this does not apply to our project since be do not plan on modifying it after completing the project.
+As to the disadvantage of it being difficult to monitor and track errors, we were able to side step this because our project was small in size and complexity.
+Based on the way we implemented the process the steps are of a synchronous nature, meaning that each process step has to be successfully complete for it to pass on to the next step.

 ### Database
 To implement the scenario we created a database for the project.
 The database has 5 tables: customer, product, orders, shipping and maxorder.
 The customer table contains the common attributes such as Name and address but also the customers credit card number and balance.
 The product table holds the list of products with their prices and the amount on stock.
-The orders table and maxorder both hold the same attributes such ad customer and order id, product name and quantity as well as the order sum.
+The orders table and maxorder both hold the same attributes such ad customer and order ID, product name and quantity as well as the order sum.
 The difference between these to is that the order table holds all order made and entered into the database where as maxorder only contains the most current order that is being processed.
 Lastly the shipping table holds the tracking number of the shipment but only not newest order.

 ### Order placement
 The first implementation we did was the input of the order over the smart speaker.
 To simulate this, we use Dialogue Flow.
 In Dialogue Flow we created various intents such as Welcome and Goodbye to contain training word that the machine can recognize.
 We also created one that contained training phrases which would occur in our scenario (see picture).